MOD Boscombe Down: Past units

-The Heavy Aircraft Test Squadron (HATS) at RAF Boscombe Down was responsible for the flight testing of heavy aircraft (multi-engine types).
+The Heavy Aircraft Test Squadron (HATS) at Boscombe Down was responsible for the flight testing of heavy aircraft (multi-engine types).
 The department subsequently became known as Fixed Wing Test Squadron (FWTS); however, during the late 1980s, the title once more changed to that of the Heavy Aircraft Test Squadron.

 The following units were located at the base at some point: